lkodinsson/IngenuityTTRPG/Old/Core/Characters/Maneuvers.md

 **Resist:** Agility

 Make a melee attack dealing blunt damage, with -2 to hit, and dealing half damage.
-If successful, the target becomes prone.
+If the attack hits, the target becomes prone.
 Unless this skill is made using a weapon with the trip feature, it can only be made unarmed.
 If this maneuver is used with a weapon that has the trip feature, you don't suffer the -2 to hit.

 ## Triple Shot